 Jamestown Distributors(800) 497-0010

 Click to watch the JD Search Tutorial video & learn

 all about searching and browsing on Jamestowndistributors.com

-MAS Epoxy low viscosity resin contains a superior blend of low molecular weight epoxy resin and reactive dilutents, resulting in an easy-flowing reliable system with low drip and no blush.
+MAS Epoxy Low Viscosity Resin has a superior blend of low molecular weight epoxy resin and reactive dilutents, for an easy-flowing, non-blushing system.

 Use for barrier coatings, laminating, and bonding.
-Low viscosity epoxy provides complete wet out of fiber reinforced fabrics, reducing the potential for voids and other imperfections.
-Modify with fillers such as wood powder of colloidal silica for filling and fairing compound applications.
+Low viscosity epoxy provides complete wet out of fiber-reinforced fabrics, reducing the potential for voids and other imperfections.
+Modify with fillers such as wood powder or colloidal silica for filling and fairing compound applications.

-MAS epoxy is typically used at room temperatures using your choice of hardeners (MAS recommends using their own Fast, Medium or Slow) in a 2 parts resin to 1 part hardener mix ratio.
+MAS epoxy is typically used at room temperatures using your choice of hardener (MAS recommends their Fast, Medium or Slow hardeners) in a 2 parts resin to 1 part hardener ratio.
 This versatile resin system can be used in a wide variety of applications, including boat hulls and structures, as well as laminating and bonding of nearly all materials.